Heshtin/Chess-Transformer/README.md

 Each input consists of 84 tokens.
 The first token is a CLS token for aggregating all the information from the attention blocks.
 After the forward pass through the transformer, this CLS token alone is passed through a final linear layer fc1 to output a vector that undergoes softmax to produce a policy vector that is a probability distribution across all 1968 possible uci moves in chess (possible moves, not just legal moves).

 The next 64 tokens represent the contents of each square.
-There are 13 possible states for each square (1 for empty, 6 for "own" piece and 6 for "enemy" piece).
-Do note that we use "own" and "enemy" piece as opposed to black and white, and as such when it is black's turn we flip the board vertically (but not horizontally).
-This is different from the paper where they simply used a binary token to encode whose move it is. (although flipping the board is already a well-explored optimization technique and not a movel approach of this paper).
+There are 13 possible states for each square (1 for empty, 6 for white piece and 6 for black pieces).
+We considered simplifying the problem by simply labelling them as "player" and "enemy"pieces to take advantage of symmetry, and flip the board whenever it is blacks turn to be consistent with this idea, as has been explored in previous work.
+However, since we envision that without explicit search the model should instead conduct its own implicit search, the model will need to be fully informed about how it's opponent pieces move.
+However, this is not possible if we utilise symmetry, since we cannot tell the model that enemy pieces move in the same way as it's own.
+As such, we used a binary token to encode whose move it is.
+We will test both approaches (flip and no flip).
+If no flip performs the same or better, it provides proof of an implicit search rather than just pattern recognition since no flip means the problem is of greater complexity.
 Each of these 13 states have their own embedding.
 We also use positional embeddings.
 We use relative rather than absolute positional embeddings following work by the Leela Chess Zero team (https://arxiv.org/html/2409.12272v1).

 The next 4 tokens are binary tokens to represent castling rights.
 The next 9 tokens are also binary tokens used to encode en passant rights, with the first token representing whether en passant is available or not, and the next 8 to encode which of the 8 files the en passant square is on.
 The first of these tokens is a form of redundancy that is introduced as a way to provide a stronger signal that we hope helps the model learn about en passant more quickly, as we fear the rarity of this move being played may make it difficult to learn.